Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Cabling and Ports.md

 **6/8-pin PCIe power connector**
 • Connector has two rows of three to four pins and supplies power to internal components

-### Legacy Ports
-Computers have many different types of ports to connect the computer to external peripheral devices.
-As computer technology has evolved, so have the types of ports used to connect peripheral devices.
-Legacy ports are typically found on older computers and have been mostly replaced by newer technologies such as USB.
 # Data transfer

 attenuation